ScientiaFelis/Diabetestools/README.md

 BlTestUse = how many blood sugar test sticks you use per day, dafault to 4

-ToFile = FALSE or TRUE (F/T) If you wanty to save the info to a ; separated csv file.
+ToFile = FALSE or TRUE (F/T) If you wanty to save the info to a ; separated csv file, defaults to F.

 The second function is `InsulinDur `